 - What horsepower (HP) of the compressor you required?

-- What volumetric flow for your unit is required?
+- For your unit, what volumetric flow is required?
 Measure of volumetric flow is called Cubic Feet per Minute (CFM).

 - Consider portability and space